 Does deleting YouTube videos affect the algorithm?

-You can increase YouTube subscribers on your channel by creating high-quality content tailored to a specific audience and publishing content consistently so YouTube recommends you more often on the platform.
+You can increase YouTube automation channel subscribers on your channel by creating high quality content tailored to a specific audience and publishing content consistently so that YouTube recommends you more often on the platform.
 If you’re after more subscribers, it also helps to increase your discoverability on the platform.